North Korea's mystery ship: The curious case of the Hao Fan 6

 Berger said it's common for North Korean-linked vessels engaging in illegal behavior to turn off their transponders for periods of their voyage.

-Experts say one above-board transponders are usually shut off if a ship is being threatened, often due to piracy.
+Experts say transponders are usually shut off if a ship is being threatened, often due to piracy.

 Three trips to North Korea